xbasset/instruct/docs/instruct_file_format.md

 ### Body

-The body of the `.pt` file contains a mix of jinja2 templates, custom HTML-like tags, and pseudo-code:
+The body of the `.instruct` file contains a mix of jinja2 templates, custom HTML-like tags, and pseudo-code:

 ```html